 Vanderbilt is a tiny borough located in the state of Pennsylvania.
 With a population of 468 people and two constituent neighborhoods, Vanderbilt is the 943rd largest community in Pennsylvania.
 Vanderbilt has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Vanderbilt is generally considered to be a blue-collar town.
-42.18% of the Vanderbilt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Vanderbilt is a borough of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Vanderbilt who work in management occupations (10.20%), community and social services (8.84%), and maintenance occupations (8.16%).
+Vanderbilt is a blue-collar town, with 43.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Vanderbilt is a borough of transportation and shipping workers, professionals, and managers.
+There are especially a lot of people living in Vanderbilt who work in management occupations (17.95%), personal care services (7.69%), and healthcare (6.41%).

-Being a small borough, Vanderbilt does not have a public transit system used by locals to get to and from work.
+Vanderbilt is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Vanderbilt with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.34% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Vanderbilt with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.12% of adults in Vanderbilt have a bachelor's degree or advanced degree.

-The per capita income in Vanderbilt in 2010 was $19,523, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,092 for a family of four.
+The per capita income in Vanderbilt in 2010 was $19,762, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,048 for a family of four.
+However, Vanderbilt contains both very wealthy and poor people as well.

 The people who call Vanderbilt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vanderbilt residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Vanderbilt include Irish, English, Italian, and Welsh.